flybaseio/reactfly/README.md

 With ReactFly, it only takes a few lines of JavaScript to integrate Flybase data into React apps via the `ReactFlyMixin`.

+We've included a sample of using Flybase without the `ReactFlyMixin` as well as how to use the `ReactFlyMixin`, you can use whichever it most comfortable.

 ## Table of Contents

  * [Getting Started With Flybase](#getting-started-with-flybase)